UNEP-COBSEA · Video Series Proposal

 Draft DAO (Aug 2025) creating national OECM framework.
 Diverse site types — mangroves, sacred sites, fisheries, shipwrecks.

-Policy momentum · Site diversity
+Policy momentum · Community recognition

 🇨🇳